 When drivers are tired, they may have trouble paying attention to the road and miss important signs, signals, or hazards.
 Their reaction time might become slower, making it harder to stop in time if something unexpected happens.
 This increases the chances of accidents, injuries, and even fatalities.

-Common Injuries Resulting from Drowsy Driving in Pittsburgh, PA
+What Are the Most Common Injuries Resulting from Drowsy Driving in Pittsburgh, PA?

 After a drowsy driving accident, the severity of injuries varies depending on the circumstances of the crash.

 Some injuries resulting from a crash with a drowsy driver might not be immediately apparent, so it is important to seek medical treatment promptly after a car accident.
-A Pittsburgh drowsy driving accident lawyer can help you obtain compensation for your medical bills and related costs.
+A Pittsburgh car accident lawyer can help you obtain compensation for your medical bills and related costs.

-Proving Liability in a Pittsburgh, PA Drowsy Driving Accident
+How Is Liability Proven in a Pittsburgh, PA Drowsy Driving Accident?

 Drowsy driving can be considered negligence due to the failure of the driver to exercise reasonable care and caution while operating a vehicle.
-Negligence refers to the lack of proper care or attention that a person should reasonably provide in a particular situation.
-When someone drives while drowsy, they are knowingly putting themselves and others at risk by not ensuring they are in a fit state to drive safely.
+When someone drives while drowsy, they knowingly put themselves and others at risk by not ensuring they are in a fit state to drive safely.
+According to the Governors Highway Safety Association and the AAA Foundation for Traffic Safety, around 20% of American drivers have admitted to driving while drowsy at least once in a given month, showing just how prevalent this concerning driver behavior is.

-To establish negligence in the context of drowsy driving, certain elements need to be demonstrated.
+Certain elements need to be demonstrated to establish negligence in the context of drowsy driving.
 These elements typically include:

-Duty of Care: The driver has a legal obligation to operate their vehicle in a safe and responsible manner, which includes being adequately rested and alert while driving.
+Duty of Care: The driver has a legal obligation to operate their vehicle safely and responsibly, which includes being adequately rested and alert while driving.

 Breach of Duty: The driver fails to fulfill their duty of care by choosing to drive despite being excessively tired or fatigued.
 This breach of duty may be due to insufficient sleep, overexertion, or any other factor that impairs their ability to drive safely.